-What types of cases will they hear?
+What types of cases do magistrates hear?

-They deal with the first hearing of all indictable (more serious crimes i.e. murder or manslaughter) offences which are then sent to the Crown Court.
+- deal with the first hearing of all indictable (more serious crimes i.e. murder or manslaughter) offences which are then sent to the Crown Court.

 Many defendants plead guilty to the charges against them, partly because they know they will receive a lower sentence than if they are convicted following a not guilty plea.
 If the defendant pleads guilty, the magistrates’ role is to decide on the appropriate sentence.

 Where the defendant pleads not guilty, the magistrates’ role is to try the case and decide whether or not the defendant is guilty on the basis of the evidence put to the court.
 Trials usually see both the prosecution and the defence presenting their cases and cross-examining each other’s witnesses.
 The role of the magistrates is to oversee the trial and ensure all legal rules are followed correctly, and make a decision on the defendant’s guilt or otherwise.
 The prosecution must prove its case beyond reasonable doubt to secure a conviction.

 If the defendant is found guilty, sentencing will take place- sometimes following an adjournment.
 In some cases, the magistrates may have to send the defendant to the Crown Court for sentencing if their sentencing powers are insufficient.